rdevans87/Flare/README.md

 GitHub: https://github.com/rdevans87

 ## Description
 This application was developed collaborativelly using agile methodologies and project management tools to conceive and execute a design that solves a real-world problem by integrating data received from multiple server-side API requests.
 Advanced HTML and CSS properties make up the structure and design.
-While third-party APIs powered by Javascript such as Bootstrap and jquery provided the primary functionality and responsiveness of our site.
+While third-party APIs powered by Javascript such as Bootstrap and jquery provide the primary functionality and responsiveness of our site.

-Two server-side APIs were used to retrieve, store, and display data on our site specifically pertaining to non-profit organizations and advocacy groups in the greater Columbus, OH area specialize in domestic abuse.
+Two server-side APIs were used to retrieve, store, and display data on our site specifically pertaining to non-profit organizations and advocacy groups in the greater Columbus, OH area specializing in domestic abuse.

 APIs USED: